 The (free) bromine treatment (tablets) is very similar to chlorine, since it has the same disinfection qualities.

-- Is not pH sensitive and has no odour
+- Is not pH sensitive and odourless

 - Recyclable: it is possible to reactivate part of the combined bromine into free bromine by adding active oxygen

-Feel free to follow the practical tips
+Feel free to follow our tips

-from our team on bromine treatment!
+on bromine treatment!

 Active oxygen / Non-Chlorine Shock treatment: No odour and occasional

-- Active oxygen is softer than chlorine or bromine
+- Softer than chlorine or bromine

 We recommend active oxygen in one in a "shock" treatment (hence its name).
 You must "shock" the water once a week or as soon as the chlorine or bromine level is at zero.
 Active oxygen makes it possible to destroy part of the combined chlorine, and to reactivate part of the combined bromine to transform it back into free bromine.

-Ideally, you can combine chlorine or bromine treatment, and add active oxygen after swimming to oxidize sweat.
+The best disinfectant method would be to use mainly the chlorine or bromine treatment, and add active oxygen after swimming to oxidize sweat.